TheCreatorJames/BESLibraryCPP/README.md

 ### What is the Basyl Encryption Standard?
 It is a collection of encryption algorithms designed by Jesse Mitchell.
-These algorithms are different from many other widely used encryption algorithms like AES and Triple DES, which use Fiestel networks to encrypt files.
+These algorithms are different from many other widely used encryption algorithms like [AES](https://en.wikipedia.org/wiki/Advanced_Encryption_Standard) and [Triple DES](https://en.wikipedia.org/wiki/Triple_DES), which use [Fiestel networks](https://en.wikipedia.org/wiki/Feistel_cipher) to encrypt files.

-Fiestel Networks have restricted key sizes, and can not dynamically be redesigned.
-The Basyl Encryption Standard is designed to be mathematically comparable in strength to the One-Time Pad.
+[Fiestel networks](https://en.wikipedia.org/wiki/Feistel_cipher) have restricted key sizes, and can not dynamically be redesigned.
+The Basyl Encryption Standard is designed to be mathematically comparable in strength to the [One-Time Pad](https://en.wikipedia.org/wiki/One-time_pad).
 Using a carefully designed and unpredictable PRNG, the Basyl Encryption standard uses key generators in various ways to encrypt your files.

 Two main variants exist.